dev-build-deploy/reuse-me/README.md

 This repository contains multiple solutions to ensure compliance with the REUSE specification, including:

-* A CLI tool to validate (local changes) for valid Copyright and License headers
+* A CLI tool to validate your local repository
+* A GitHub Action to validate your Pull Request/Repository contents
-* A GitHub App built with [Probot](https://github.com/probot/probot) that Copyright and License management bot
+* A GitHub App, built with [Probot](https://github.com/probot/probot), to manage your repository

 ## Installation instructions